datalad/datalad/docs/source/design/testing.rst

 Writing tests
 =============

 Additional functionality is tested by extending existing similar tests with new test cases, or adding new tests to the respective test script of the module.
+Generally, every file `example.py `with datalad code comes with a corresponding `tests/test_example.py`.
-Test helper functions assisting various general and DataLad specific assertions as well the construction of test directories and files can be found in ``datalad/tests/utils_pytest.py`` and ``datalad/tests/utils.py``.
+Test helper functions assisting various general and DataLad specific assertions as well the construction of test directories and files can be found in ``datalad/tests/utils_pytest.py``.

 .. _decorators:

 Test annotations
 ----------------

-``datalad/tests/utils.py`` and ``datalad/tests/utils_pytest.py`` also define test decorators.
+``datalad/tests/utils_pytest.py`` also defines test decorators.
 Some of those are used to annotate tests for various aspects to allow for easy sub-selection via environment variables.

 **Speed**: Please annotate tests that take a while to complete with following decorators